Adam Lowther, Ph.D.

 Strategic Deterrence Programs

-Dr. Adam Lowther is Director of Strategic Deterrence Programs at the National Strategic Research Institute at the University of Nebraska, U.S. Strategic Command's University Affiliated Research Center.
+Dr. Adam Lowther is Director of Strategic Deterrence Programs at the National Strategic Research Institute at the University of Nebraska, the DOD-designated University Affiliated Research Center sponsored by U.S. Strategic Command.

 In his role, Dr. Lowther brings forward deep expertise in nuclear deterrence, multi-domain operations and the nuclear programs of Russia and China to catalyze, execute and convene projects that support USSTRATCOM's No. 1 mission — strategic deterrence.